estuary/flow/site/docs/guides/flowctl/edit-draft-from-webapp.md

 4. Publish the draft: `flowctl draft publish`

 5. Once this operation completes successfully, check to verify if the entity or entities are live.
+You can:

    * Go to the appropriate tab in the Flow web app.

    * Run `flowctl catalog list`, filtering by `--name`, `--prefix`, or entity type, for example `--capture`.

 If you're not satisfied with the published entities, you can continue to edit them.
 See the other guides for help: